 Teaching has become more challenging due to a significant uptick in mental health challenges for youth, increased pressure to focus on academic outcomes, more challenging student behaviors, and the impact of inequitable systems.
 Through an intensive exploration of trauma-sensitive practices, mindfulness, social-emotional learning, equity and restorative practices, this program will prepare you to better meet the needs of students, staff and learning communities.
 We hope you will join us to build our efficacy as educators and leaders, increase wellness for all, and become agents for change in education.

-Social neuroscientists and educational theorists agree that in order to learn well human beings need to first experience safety, respect, belonging and equal voice.
-This year-long, 9-credit graduate program is designed for educators, specialists and leaders to provide the skills, understanding, awareness and capacity to support those needs, on a personal and systemic level.
+Social neuroscientists and educational theorists agree that human beings learn best when they experience safety, connection with teachers and peers, and equity.
+This year-long, 12-credit graduate program is designed for educators, specialists and leaders who want to build the skills, understanding, awareness and capacity to support those needs, on a personal and systemic level.
 The Holistic Restorative Education Certificate Program seeks to be restorative for its participants by shifting how we do education to a more human-centered practice whose success as a whole is dependent on the wellness of all its members.

 The Holistic Restorative Education Certificate Program trains educators and leaders in these core practices:

 - Mindfulness practices create a strong foundation for the more difficult and nuanced work of transforming how we view student behavior and the factors that influence our every interaction with students and colleagues—positionality, race, trauma, toxic stress, neurodiversity, mental health, and culture.

 - Restorative Approaches includes the circle process, restorative communication, restorative conferencing, implementation strategies and the guiding restorative principles as applied to all aspects of school life—responsive and proactive.